inbzar/docs/apps/docs/content/modules/orders/swaps.md

 ## How are Swaps Created

-In Medusa, Swaps are created by the customer through the storefront.
+In InBzar, Swaps are created by the customer through the storefront.
 This ensures an automated Return Merchandise Authorization (RMA) flow.
 This section explains the ideal and recommended process, but you’re free in how you choose to implement Swaps creation flow.

 ### Idempotency Key